Go Back

 Make the Spiced Peach Syrup

-• Add peaches, sugar, water, cinnamon stick, and star anise to a small pot.
+• Add peaches, sugar, water, cinnamon stick, star anise, and salt to a small saucepan.

-• Strain through a fine sieve, pressing gently to extract all syrup.
+• Strain through a fine-mesh sieve, lightly pressing the peaches to release the syrup.

 Assemble the Sparkling Peach Tea